 You can help your child these ways.

 - Make sure your child is tested for colour vision problems during routine eye tests.
 The sooner you know there is a problem, the sooner you can help your child.
-Eye examinations should be done at all well-child visits.footnote 2
+Eye examinations should be done at all routine checkups.footnote 2

 - Tell your child's teachers and other school staff about the problem.
 This may be helpful.
 Suggest seating your child where there is no glare and using a colour of chalk that your child can see.

 Frequently Asked Questions

 - Community Paediatrics Committee, Canadian Paediatric Society (2009).
 Vision screening in infants, children and youth.
 Paediatrics and Child Health, 14(4): 246–248.
 Available online: http://www.cps.ca/english/statements/cp/cp09-02.htm

 - American Academy of Pediatrics, et al. (2003, reaffirmed 2007).
 Policy statement: Eye examination in infants, children, and young adults by pediatricians.
 Pediatrics, 111(4): 902–907.